Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 <div class="admonition danger">
     <p class="first admonition-title">Danger</p>
     <p class="last">VUDRM tokens are designed to be single use and have a one to one relationship with the license request.
-Each license request must use a new vudrm token.
+Each license request must use a new VUDRM token.
 VUDRM tokens will expire, the TTL is set at an account level and in production will be set to around 30 seconds.
-The time is counted from when the token was generated, the time displayed in the token.
+The time a token will expire is calculated by the time the token is generated plus the TTL; The time a token was generated is displayed in the token.
 This is a separate time to the DRM policy times set in the encrypted DRM policy.</p>
 </div>

 ## DRM policy